 Do you have anything else for sale?

 Yes!
-We will have farm grown heirloom flower bouquets in season from late July-September.
+We will have farm grown heirloom flower bouquets in season from July-September.
 All the seed is from Floret Flower Farm.
 We will also have a (very) limited amount of colorful eggs sold by the dozen from our adorable chicken flock.
-These things will be available first to our members then to our farmers market guests.
+These things will be available only to our farmers market guests for 2021.